 Engineers United is an organization whose goal is to facilitate communication and collaboration between engineers and Engineering organizations via our official UNT Discord server, annual hackathons, and other social events.

-Eta Kappa Nu (HKN) merged with IEEE to form the internationally recognized Honor Society for Electrical and Computer Engineers.
-Membership in this prestigious organization requires the following: top 25% of juniors, top 33% of seniors, graduate students, faculty, and industry professionals, all by invitation.
+Membership in this prestigious organization requires the following: top 25% of juniors by GPA, top 33% of seniors by GPA, graduate students, faculty, and industry professionals, all by invitation.
+Graduate student and non-student inductees also require the endorsement by the head of their Engineering Department.
 HKN recognizes excellence in scholarship, leadership, and service.
 Inductees are chosen based on their technical, scientific, and leadership achievements as members of IEEE.

 The students of the University of North Texas are proud to be associated with the Institute of Electrical and Electronics Engineers (IEEE).
 Our mission is to create and harvest new relationships throughout the engineering communities that will carry into the workforce.
 We strive to provide for all students that are studying in an engineering related field the opportunity to participate in a professional and active organization that is committed to the standards and excellence of IEEE.

 We are the IEEE (Institute of Electrical and Electronics Engineers) Computer Society student branch at the University of North Texas.
 We strive to introduce students to the professional world of computing by bringing in companies to present and hosting workshops.